Starbucks (NASDAQ:SBUX) Issues FY 2023 Earnings Guidance

 Starbucks Announces Dividend

 The firm also recently announced a quarterly dividend, which will be paid on Friday, May 26th.
-Shareholders of record on Friday, May 12th will be paid a $0.53 dividend.
+Investors of record on Friday, May 12th will be given a dividend of $0.53 per share.
+This represents a $2.12 annualized dividend and a yield of 1.98%.
 The ex-dividend date of this dividend is Thursday, May 11th.
-This represents a $2.12 dividend on an annualized basis and a yield of 1.98%.
-Starbucks’s payout ratio is 68.83%.
+Starbucks’s dividend payout ratio is currently 68.83%.

-In other Starbucks news, CFO Rachel Ruggeri sold 736 shares of the stock in a transaction on Tuesday, February 21st.
-The stock was sold at an average price of $105.50, for a total value of $77,648.00.
-Following the sale, the chief financial officer now owns 56,028 shares in the company, valued at $5,910,954.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In other Starbucks news, CFO Rachel Ruggeri sold 736 shares of the stock in a transaction on Tuesday, February 21st.
-The stock was sold at an average price of $105.50, for a total value of $77,648.00.
-Following the sale, the chief financial officer now owns 56,028 shares in the company, valued at $5,910,954.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, EVP Zabrina Jenkins sold 2,962 shares of the stock in a transaction on Monday, February 13th.
-The stock was sold at an average price of $108.48, for a total value of $321,317.76.
-Following the transaction, the executive vice president now directly owns 38,258 shares in the company, valued at approximately $4,150,227.84.
+In related news, CFO Rachel Ruggeri sold 736 shares of the company’s stock in a transaction dated Tuesday, February 21st.
+The stock was sold at an average price of $105.50, for a total transaction of $77,648.00.
+Following the transaction, the chief financial officer now directly owns 56,028 shares of the company’s stock, valued at approximately $5,910,954.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In other Starbucks news, CFO Rachel Ruggeri sold 736 shares of the business’s stock in a transaction dated Tuesday, February 21st.
+The stock was sold at an average price of $105.50, for a total transaction of $77,648.00.
+Following the sale, the chief financial officer now owns 56,028 shares in the company, valued at approximately $5,910,954.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, EVP Zabrina Jenkins sold 2,962 shares of the business’s stock in a transaction dated Monday, February 13th.
+The shares were sold at an average price of $108.48, for a total value of $321,317.76.
+Following the sale, the executive vice president now owns 38,258 shares in the company, valued at approximately $4,150,227.84.
 The disclosure for this sale can be found here.
-Insiders own 1.98% of the company’s stock.
+1.98% of the stock is currently owned by corporate insiders.

 Starbucks Corp. engages in the production, marketing, and retailing of specialty coffee.
 It operates through the following segments: North America, International, Channel Development, and Corporate and Other.
 The North America segment focuses on the United States and Canada.
 The International segment is involved in China, Japan, Asia Pacific, Europe, Middle East, Africa, Latin America, and Caribbean.